A part-time college economics & finance instructor who began his career in banking, Chuck frequently writes on money & economics online.

-However, in the 1960s tax cuts were being pushed by the Democrats in the Kennedy-Johnson Administration.
+The 1960s tax cuts were being pushed by Democrats in the Kennedy-Johnson Administration.
 Unlike today, where Republicans were urging tax cuts and Democrats opposing them, in those days it was the Democrats pushing the tax cuts and Republicans opposing them.

 Democratic Tax Cuts - Keynesian Theory

 The theory favored by the Democrats is the Keynesian theory put forward by the British economist John Maynard Keynes in the 1930s and 1940s.